-Peter Tirschwell is Senior Director, Content at IHS Maritime & Trade, publisher of The Journal of Commerce, JOC.Com and PIERS maritime trade data.
-In his role he is responsible for all content appearing in JOC publications, websites, events and other products and is leading a pioneering effort at the IHS Maritime & Trade to push content in new directions to unlock new value for JOC subscribers.
-A career transportation journalist, Peter was a reporter, West Coast Bureau Chief, Editor in Chief and Publisher of The Journal of Commerce in his 20+ year career with the company beginning in 1992.
-He is the founder and chairman of the annual TPM conference in Long Beach, Calif., one of the world's largest shipping events, and led the development of the recently released JOC Port Productivity data, the first global database of port performance.
-He writes a regular column in The Journal of Commerce covering a range of international logistics topics, speaks regularly at industry events and has been quoted in mainstream business media including the BBC, Wall Street Journal, Financial Times and New York Times.
-He lives in Brooklyn with his family and is an avid sports fan, fly fisherman and sailor.
+Peter Tirschwell is Executive Director for Editorial Content within the Maritime & Trade business of IHS Markit, which provides a range of data and analytics and intelligence capabilities.
+In his role he is responsible for all content appearing in JOC publications, websites, events and other products.
+A career shipping and transportation journalist, Peter was a reporter, West Coast Bureau Chief, Editor in Chief and Publisher of The Journal of Commerce in his 25+ year career with the company beginning in 1992.
+He is the founder and chairman of the annual TPM conference in Long Beach, Calif., the world's largest container shipping conference.
+He writes a regular column in The Journal of Commerce print magazine and website covering a range of international logistics topics.
+He speaks regularly at industry events and has been quoted in mainstream business media including the BBC, The Wall Street Journal, Financial Times and The New York Times.
+He lives in Brooklyn with his family.

 Bill Cassidy is Senior Editor, Trucking at the JOC, and his news and analysis of this area are included in the JOC.com, The Journal of Commerce and JOC Events.
 He joined the publication in 2009, after 13 years at Traffic World magazine where he served as Executive Editor, Managing Editor and Associate Editor.
 Based in Washington, D.C., Cassidy has been reporting on trucking since 1984, when he joined Fleet Owner magazine in New York.
 He has also covered logistics management and supply-chain technology, the rail and maritime industries, Congress and federal agencies.
 Cassidy regularly speaks to industry groups on his area of expertise.

-Bill Mongelluzzo is Senior Editor, Trans-Pacific at the JOC, based in Long Beach, Calif.
-He is responsible for coverage of the trans-Pacific trades, West Coast labor issues, harbor trucking, West Coast ports and marine terminal productivity for JOC.com, The Journal of Commerce magazine and JOC Events.
+Bill Mongelluzzo is Senior Editor, Trans-Pacific at the JOC, based in Long Beach, California.
+He is responsible for coverage of the trans-Pacific trades, West Coast labor issues, harbor trucking, West Coast ports, and marine terminal productivity for JOC.com, The Journal of Commerce magazine, and JOC Events, and chairs the annual Port Performance North America Conference.
 Mongelluzzo joined The Journal of Commerce in 1980 as New Orleans correspondent.
 He moved to Long Beach in 1985 and opened the Los Angeles-Long Beach bureau.
 He served as maritime editor of The Journal of Commerce in New York in 1992-93 and returned to Southern California in August 1993.
 Mongelluzzo began his journalism career in 1972 as a reporter with the Times-Picayune in New Orleans.
-He is a native of Chicago and has a bachelor's degree in journalism from the University of Missouri and a master's degree in history from the University of New Orleans.
-Mongelluzzo regularly speaks to industry groups on his areas of expertise.
+He is a native of Chicago and holds a bachelor's in journalism from the University of Missouri and a master's in history from the University of New Orleans.

 Turloch Mooney is a well-known Asia-based supply chain journalist.
-He was co-founder and managing director for Supply Chain Asia Publication based in Shanghai, China.
-He previously held posts at IATA (International Air Transport Association) as Chief Editor & Secretary for the Global Compliance User Group.
-He holds a Master’s Degree in International Studies from the University of Limerick, Ireland with specialization in International Law and International Trade.
-His area of specialization will be global ports, covering issues such as port congestion, competition, mega-ship impact, productivity, hinterland access and relevant supply chain issues.
+His area of specialization is global ports, covering issues such as port congestion, competition, mega-ship impact, productivity, hinterland access, and relevant supply chain issues, and he co-chairs the annual TPM Asia Conference in Shenzhen, China.
+Prior to joining the JOC, he was co-founder and managing director for Supply Chain Asia, based in Shanghai, China.
+He previously held posts at the International Air Transport Association as Chief Editor & Secretary for the Global Compliance User Group.
+He holds a bachelor's in English, History, and Anthropology from the National University of Ireland, and a master’s in International Studies from the University of Limerick, with specialization in International Law and International Trade.